KSDK news anchor Anne Allred has been through a rough five years

 “Drew was a champion, along with my family and friends,” Allred said, but then confessed.
 “But for a control freak like me, it’s really hard to just say ‘you take care of it.’”

-But of all the support Allred received that summer, she made special note of her mother, who often was the person pushing Allred’s wheelchair.
+But of all the support Allred received that summer, she made special note of her mother, who often was the person pushing Allred’s wheelchair when she couldn't get around on her own.

 “My mom was my rock,” she said.
 “And I realized that anything that hurt her daughter, hurt her too.”